insightsengineering/cards/tests/testthat/_snaps/sort_ard_hierarchical.md

       sort_ard_hierarchical(ard)
     Condition
       Error in `sort_ard_hierarchical()`:
       !
-If `sort='descending'` then either "n" or "p" must be present in `x` for all variables in order to calculate the count sums used for sorting.
+If `sort='descending'` for any variables then either "n" or "p" must be present in `x` for each of these specified variables in order to calculate the count sums used for sorting.